Anhanguera (pterosaur)

-Anhanguera ([ɐɲɐ̃ˈɡwɛɾɐ]) is a genus of pterodactyloid pterosaur known from the Early Cretaceous (Albian age, 125 to 112 million years ago) Romualdo Formation of Brazil and the Late Cretaceous (Cenomanian age, 98 to 92.5 million years ago) Kem Kem Group of Morocco.
+Anhanguera ([ɐɲɐ̃ˈɡwɛɾɐ]) is a genus of pterodactyloid pterosaur known from the Early Cretaceous (Albian age, 112 to 100 million years ago) Romualdo Formation of Brazil (precisely in Araripe Basin) and the Late Cretaceous (Cenomanian age, 98 to 93 million years ago) Kem Kem Group of Morocco.
 This pterosaur is closely related to Ornithocheirus, but belongs in the family Anhangueridae.
 The generic name comes from the Tupi words añanga, meaning "spirit protector of the animals" + wera "bygone".

 Description

 Anhanguera was a fish-eating animal with a wingspan of about 4.6 m.
 Like many other anhanguerids, Anhanguera had rounded crests at front of its upper and lower jaws, which were filled with angled, conical but curved teeth of various sizes and orientations.
 Like many of its relatives, the jaws were tapered in width, but expanded into a broad, spoon-shaped rosette at the tip.
 The jaw crests were not present in all Anhanguera: those with crests may be of different age and/or sex from those without, and the crests may be influenced by sexual selection.
 Anhanguera is distinguished from its relatives by subtle differences in the crest and teeth: unlike its close relatives Coloborhynchus and Ornithocheirus, the crest on the upper jaw of Anhanguera did not begin at the tip of the snout, but was set farther back on the skull.
 Like many pteranodontoids, (most notably the pteranodonts but also in anhanguerids such as Ludodactylus) Anhanguera had an additional crest protruding from the back of the skull.
 However, it was reduced to a small, blunt projection in these animals.

 A study in 2003 showed that Anhanguera held its head at an angle to the ground due to its inner ear structure, which helped the animal detect its balance.
 Anhanguera had bony rings in their eye sockets, called sclerotic rings.
 These disks may have provided support to the pterosaur's eyes.
 Sclerotic rings are found in some extant species of vertebrates.
 For example, modern day birds have sclerotic rings.

 The dubious species, A. araripensis, has been described as similar in skull anatomy to other species of Anhanguera, and possibly Coloborhynchus, and the species is placed in either of these genera by various researchers.
 Like species referred to Coloborhynchus, the snout tip was blunt and bore two forward-projecting teeth that emerged higher on the jaw than the rest of the tooth row.
 As in most other anhanguerids, the species bore a large, rounded crest at the tip of the jaws.
 Like Coloborhynchus species, and unlike the type species of Anhanguera, the crest of A. araripensis emerged from the very tip of the blunted jaws, rather than further back on the jaw.
 However, unlike Coloborhynchus, A. araripensis lacked a dent or depression in the blunted jaw tip, and the teeth appear to have been smaller and more uniform in size.